rohitmahor/competitive-programming/1-Mathematics/readme.md

 # 1. Birthday Paradox (Probability)
 ## Problem Statement:
-    What is the minimum number of people that should be present in a room so that there's 50% chance of two people having same birthday ?
+    What is the minimum number of people that should be present in a room so that there's 50% chance of two people having same birthday?

 ## Solution Approach
     1. probability of two people having same birthday is equal to 1 - probability of all people have different birthday.